 Summer of ‘67 releases today!

-The #BVNetworkParty is open to all Christian faith bloggers as well as the members of the Blogger Voices Network.
+The Blogger Voices Network is open to all Christian faith bloggers.
 If you’re not yet a member, we’d love for you to join for additional opportunities!